-Microsoft added the support for Windows Subsystem for Linux (WSL) on Windows 10 back with the Windows 10 v1607.
+Microsoft added the support for Windows Subsystem for Linux (WSL) on Windows 11 and Windows 10.
 It made it possible for users to install various Linux distros like Ubuntu, SUSE Linux, Kali Linux and more on Windows 10 devices.
-In the feature update, v1903, not only is WSL getting a real Kernel, but the ability to access Linux files on Windows 10 using File Explorer will also be present.
+Not only is WSL getting a real Kernel, but the ability to access Linux files on Windows 11/10 using File Explorer will also be present.

 Access Windows Subsystem for Linux files on Windows